DavideOlivieri/progetto/README.md

 ***
 This route allows you to view the metadata, that is a description of all the attributes and related data types.
 This output is shown in JSON format.
 #### Example
-If for example in postman we insert this route : `localhost:8080/getEvents`
+If for example in postman, we insert this route : `localhost:8080/getEvents`

 Response:
 ```json